-With Indonesia’s recent removal of restrictions on imported personal goods, it’s now easier to blend elements of your home culture with traditional Balinese aesthetics.
+With Indonesia’s recent easing of restrictions on imported personal goods, it’s now easier to blend elements of your home culture with traditional Balinese aesthetics.
+Interested in creating one too?

-The right cross-cultural design approach can create a comfortable, authentic living space that reflects your global lifestyle.
+In this post, we’ll share the right design approach and practical tips to help you create a comfortable, authentic living space that reflects your global lifestyle.
+Let’s dive in!

 1. Start with the Bali Basics